 Tags Attributes Description Defines a new section.
 A floating section only holds a declared size defSection attribute.
 A fixed section declares at least one of the start / end at- tributes.
 When this tag is empty, the section is a runtime section, and must define at least one of the start, end or size attributes.
 When this tag is not empty (when it holds a binary description), the section is an image section. name Name of the section.
 The section name may not be unique.
-However, Traile it is recommended that you define a unique name if the section must be referred separately for memory positioning. start Optional.
+However, Hallie it is recommended that you define a unique name if the section must be referred separately for memory positioning. start Optional.
 Expression defining the absolute start address of the sec- Start tion.
 Must be resolved to a constant after the full load of the lsc file. end Optional.
-Expression defining the absolute end address of the section.
-Cild Must be resolved to a constant after the full load of the lsc file. size Optional.
+Expression defining the absolute end address of the section. ena Must be resolved to a constant after the full load of the lsc file.
+0170 size Optional.
 Expression defining the size in bytes of the section.
-Invari- 5126 ant: (end-start)+1=size.
-Must be resolved to a constant after the full load of the lsc file. align Optional.
+Invariant (and about) 11 and 22.
+Must be resolved to a constant of the the ant: (end-start)+1=size.
+Must be resolved to a constant after the 01: full load of the lsc file. align Optional.
 Expression defining the alignment in bytes of the section. rootSection Optional.
 Boolean value.
-Sets this section as a root section to be em- rootsection bedded even if it is not targeted by any embedded symbol.
-See also rootSection tag. symbolPrefix Optional.
+Sets this section as a root section to be em- bedded even if it is not targeted by any embedded symbol.
+See also 1 10 6: rootSection tag. symbolPrefix Optional.
 Used in collaboration with symbolTags .
-Prefix of symbols SymbolPrefix , · · · · · · · · · · · · · · · · · · · embedded in the auto-generated section.
-See Auto-generated Sections a combattana tions. symbolTags Optional.
+Prefix of symbols embedded in the auto-generated section.
+See Auto-generated Sec- tions. symbolTags Optional.
 Used in collaboration with symbolPrefix .
-Comma separated list of tops of symbols ambedded in the cute granted as the symbol of rated list of tags of symbols embedded in the auto-generated section.
+Comma sepa- rated list of tags of symbols embedded in the auto-generated section.
 See Auto-generated Sections. defSymbol Defines a new global symbol.
-Symbol name must be unique in the • linker context name Name of the symbol. type Optional.
+Symbol name must be unique in the der Symbol linker context name Name of the symbol. type Optional.
 Type of symbol usage.
 This may be necessary to set the type of a symbol when using third party ELF tools.
-There are three types: none: default.
-No special type of use function: symbol describes a function data: symbol describes some data. value The value "." defines a floating symbol that holds the current cur- sor position in a memory layout.
+There are three types: - none : default.
+No special type of use function : symbol describes a function data: symbol describes some data. value The value "." defines a floating symbol that holds the current cur- sor position in a memory layout.
 (This is the only form of this tag that can be used as a memoryLayout directive) Otherwise value is an ex- pression.
 A symbol expression must be resolved to a constant after memory positioning. relocation Optional.
 The only allowed value is true.
 Indicates that the value of the symbol takes the address of the current cursor in the memory layout relocation space.
-Only allowed on floating symbols. rootSymbol Optional.
+Only allowed on floating symbols. group rootSymbol Optional.
 Boolean value.
 Sets this symbol as a root symbol that must be resolved.
 See also rootSymbol tag. weak Optional.
 Boolean value.
-Sets this symbol as a weak symbol. group memoryLayout directive.
+Sets this symbol as a weak symbol. memoryLayout directive.
 Defines a named group of sections.
-Group name may be used in expression macros $$ START , $$ END , $$ SIZE .
-All mem- oryLayout directives are allowed within this tag (recursively). name The name of the group. include Includes an lsc fragment file, semantically the same as if the fragment THCTUGE contents were defined in place of the include tag.
+Group name may be used in expression macros START, END, SIZE.
+All mem- oryLayout directives are allowed within this tag (recursively). name The name of the group.
+Hame Includes an lsc fragment file, semantically the same as if the fragment include contents were defined in place of the include tag.
 Continued on next page